 The 25 October 2019 is the actual release date when everyone will get access to the game, regardless of whether they pre-ordered or not.
 Considering that Activision threw us a curveball with Call of Duty: Black Ops 4 microtransactions that got released two weeks after the game, it could be worth waiting a similar period if you are on the wary side of the community.

-Microtransactions are a certainty at this point, since some of the special editions of Modern Warfare even include Call of Duty Points (CP) currency.
+Microtransactions are a certainty at this point, since some of the special of Modern Warfare even include Call of Duty Points (CP) currency.
 Furthermore, the official website points to the microtransactions not being active at launch since CP will only become accessible in Modern Warfare "once CP are made available in game".

 Therefore, there are strong hints Activision will once again release microtransactions at a delayed date, in an attempt to have better review scores.

 The same story happened with Black Ops 4.
-Reviews rolled out before the microtransactions rolled in and the scores were higher than they would be if reviewers were aware of the ridiculous cash grabs that would happen in the future.
+Reviews rolled out before the microtransactions rolled in and the scores were higher than they would be if reviewers were aware of the ridiculous that would happen in the future.